Diabetic Diet: What to Eat with Diabetes

 Top tips for dining out:

-Before you go: Search the restaurant's web site or refer to a restaurant dining resource to find healthy menu items and combinations.
-If a restaurant's nutrition information isn't available, ask the staff about lighter menu options.
+Before you go: If a restaurant's nutrition information isn't available online, ask the staff about lighter menu options.

 When you order: Ask for dressings and sauces on the side.